 3. Use bright photos.

-Over the past year, when I decided to take more of my own photos for my blog and experiment with photography while traveling, I learned the importance of having bright photos for blog posts and social media.
-Lighting is so important when taking clear and crisp blog photos.
+When I decided to take more photos on my own and experiment with photography, I learned the importance of having bright photos for blog posts and social media.
 Consider taking photos during the day, in natural light.
-Then, adjust the brightness settings in your favorite photo editing software or apps (Instagram, VSCOcam, Canva, PicMonkey, Photoshop, Preview, etc.).
-While we may think this is an easy concept, if I look back on older blog photos from previous blogs and even from last year, I can see how I can improve on my blog photography.
+Then, adjust the brightness settings in your favorite photo editing software or apps (Adobe Lightroom—which is what I use—, Instagram, VSCOcam, Canva, PicMonkey, Photoshop, Preview, etc.).
 Let’s adopt the mantra that bright is best.

 4. Make your photos vertical.

 We all know vertical photos are great for Pinterest exposure.
 But they also help out for other sites like Bloglovin’ when we see vertical images on a feed of saved posts or recent posts.
 In the past, I use vertical images occasionally, but now I use them purposefully in most of my posts in order to have a “pinnable” image.
-It not only lets you pin your photos, but others do so as well!6 tips for easy and awesome blog graphics, perfect for any blogger!
+It not only lets you pin your photos, but others do so as well!
+You can also mix in some horizontal photos for variety, and I like it when bloggers do this too.6 tips for easy and awesome blog graphics, perfect for any blogger!
 Click To Tweet

 5. Create infographics for your readers.